-The project will now cost ¥320 billion (about $2.1 billion USD), up from the original ¥250 billion previously announced.
-The Fantasy Springs expansion includes four attractions, restaurants, shops, and a luxury hotel overlooking Tokyo DisneySea — which is said to be the most luxurious accommodations at Tokyo Disney Resort.
-Guests enter Fantasy Springs via magical springs that reference classic Disney fantasy characters.
+The substantial expansion – the park’s 8th port of call, will include four attractions, restaurants, shops, and a luxury hotel overlooking Tokyo DisneySea — which is said to be the most luxurious accommodations at Tokyo Disney Resort!

 Table of Contents